The Boat Race: Origin

 The tradition was started in 1829 by Charles Merivale, a student at St John's College, Cambridge, and his Old Harrovian school friend Charles Wordsworth who was studying at Christ Church, Oxford.
 The University of Cambridge challenged the University of Oxford to a race at Henley-on-Thames but Oxford won easily.
 Oxford raced in dark blue because five members of the crew, including the stroke, were from Christ Church, then Head of the River, whose colours were dark blue.

 The second race was in 1836, with the venue moved to a course from Westminster to Putney.
 Over the next two years, there was disagreement over where the race should be held, with Oxford preferring Henley and Cambridge preferring London.
 Following the official formation of the Oxford University Boat Club, racing between the two universities resumed in 1839 on the Tideway and the tradition continues to the present day, with the loser challenging the winner to a rematch annually.

 Since 1856, the race has been held every year, except for the years 1915 to 1919 due to World War I, 1940 to 1945, due to World War II, and in 2020 due to COVID-19 pandemic policy.

+The Boats

+The design of the boats used in the contest has over the years been refined through an on-going "arms race" between different boatbuilders.
+The first winning boat of 1829 resembled a pilot gig from Cornwall (45 ft or 14 metres in length, and weighing 972 lb or 441 kg), while those used a century later were 62 ft 6 in (19 metres) long and weighed approximately 350 lb or 160 kg.
+Factors that dictated where a boat was sourced from included success at a lower level, location of the boatbuilder, and the result of the previous contest.
+Others included different rowing styles in the early years, the influence of different schools of boatbuilding, family business connections and design innovations.
+The contest was dominated by Thames boatbuilders initially and during much of the 20th century, but those from the Newcastle 'stable' led in the late 19th century.
+After 1976 (the last race contested in a wooden boat) new composite materials were introduced that led to a new generation of boat manufacturers dominating the contest.